zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

       functions.

-   :d: any Zeek value to attempt to convert (not all types are supported).
+   :param d: any Zeek value to attempt to convert (not all types are supported).

    :returns: the converted communication data.
 If the supplied Zeek data